Best Crypto Advertising Networks in 2026 (+ How to Actually Convert the Traffic)

 • Risk willingness – do they seek high-yield leveraged strategies or conservative stable returns?
 Showing the wrong product to the wrong risk profile guarantees non-conversion.

-• Intentions — what are they likely to do next?
-A wallet with high trading intent landing on a lending product needs a specific bridge — a reason to lend rather than trade.
+• Intentions – what are they likely to do next?
+A wallet with high trading intent landing on a lending product needs a specific bridge.

 None of this data requires registration, cookies, or user consent forms.
-It is public, verifiable on-chain data — available the moment a wallet connects.
-The only missing piece is a system to read it and act on it in real time.
-That is exactly what ChainAware builds.
+It is public, verifiable on-chain data – available the moment a wallet connects.
+For the complete architecture behind how this personalization works at the point of connection, see the Agentic Onboarding Personalisation use case.
 For the complete personalization case, see our User Segmentation guide and our Behavioral User Segmentation guide.

 Growth Agents: Automated Conversion at Scale

 ChainAware Growth Agents are the conversion layer that ad networks cannot provide.
+The full agent catalogue and deployment guide is available at the Growth Agents learn guide.
 Here is exactly how they work:

 1. Wallet connects to your DApp – the Growth Agent captures the address instantly.